winterstein/charity-supermarket/pages/about.md

 The Charity Supermarket platform is a social media enabled platform -- you can link to facebook and twitter and let your friends know about the good you achieve in the world.
 We believe in being open and proud about your achievements with charitable giving - we don’t want you to hide your light under a bushel!
 But if you prefer to stay quiet about charity activity, it's your choice.

-There is no charge for using Charity Supermarket to see your impact on the world.
-If you make payments through Charity Supermarket, we will take a small percentage to help cover the costs of running the service, and this percentage will be less than the leading charitable giving platform.
+There is no charge to get access to Charity Supermarket's analysis.
+If you make payments through Charity Supermarket, we will take a small percentage to help cover the costs of running the service; this is a practice followed by a number of the other main charitable giving platforms.